KaustubhJha-TUL-UpperFunnel/tourist-location/README.md

 Leaflet.js helps us to mark these tourist location onn the map with the opensourse library.

 ## Features to Add
-1.)Add more places
-2.)Add description of these places
+1.)Add description of these places
-3.)Try to make a json parser that fetches data from internet and updates places.json file without spending money.

 ## Available Scripts